 For the purpose of this scheme of allowances, the following action will be taken upon receipt by the Chief Executive of a decision by the Commissioner which results in the disqualification or the suspension of a councillor:

 If a councillor is disqualified, then the payment of all allowances and the provision of all support services outlined in this scheme will cease with immediate effect from the date of disqualification.

 If a councillor is wholly suspended for a period, then the payment of all allowances and the provision of all support services outlined in this scheme will cease with immediate effect from the date of suspension.

 All claims for travel and subsistence should be submitted within three months.
-Any claims made outside this time limit cannot be processed.
+Any claims made outside of this time limit cannot be processed.

 Motor mileage claims

 The rates of Travel and Subsistence Allowances, including motor mileage and pedal cycle rates, are reviewed annually by the Department for Communities, following consultation with the Northern Ireland Joint Council for Local Government Services.